 The COVID-19 crisis and rapidly changing circumstances associated with efforts to slow the spread of the virus has brought unprecedented challenges to Villanova’s faculty, staff and students.
 This evolving situation is also impacting our research community.
 Villanova has a wide variety of research activity that happens both on and off campus, with some types of research more amenable to remote work.

-IMPORTANT REMINDER FOR THOSE ON-CAMPUS FOR CRITICAL RESEARCH:
+IMPORTANT REMINDER FOR THOSE ON-CAMPUS FOR RESEARCH:

 The health and safety of Villanova research personnel and our surrounding community is our top priority.
 As such, the University has enacted the following directives: